 Here’s mine; perhaps you can draw some inspiration or ideas from it…

-The important thing is that you visualize and think specifically about what you want your life to look like in 5 years.
+The important thing is that you visualize and think specifically about what you want your life to look like in five years.

-This is quite different from a vision board, which is really just fantasizing…
+This is quite different from a vision board, which is just fantasizing…

 I’d like a red Ferrari.